Consumer Bankruptcy Lawyer in White Plains

 The trustee’s task is to make sure your creditors are paid as much as possible of the debt you owe them.
 The trustee will hold a meeting of your creditors at which you will answer questions under oath about your property and other financial affairs.
 This may be the only time you will have to go to bankruptcy court.

-What Happens If I Declare Personal Bankruptcy?
+What Happens If I Declare Personal Bankruptcy in NY?

 Filing a personal bankruptcy requires creditors to stop calling you to try to collect on debts and it protects your house from foreclosure proceedings.

 While a discharge of debt under a personal bankruptcy offers relief, it also will damage your ability to obtain credit for a period of time.
 It is important to understand that.

 A bankruptcy will likely reduce a good credit score to within “fair” range or a fair score to “poor,” which makes it difficult to get a loan or borrow money at reasonable interest rates.
 A bankruptcy will stay on your credit reports for up to 10 years.

 Re-establishing credit after bankruptcy can take place right away.

 You need to create a new record of financial responsibility that indicates to lenders that you can handle credit responsibly.
 Because you are making a fresh start, this is a goal that is within your grasp.